Move-In Dates for Fall 2023

 Included but not limited to:

-• Illegal drugs, Drug-related paraphernalia (e.g. bong, pipe, hookah)
+• Illegal drugs, marijuana, and drug-related paraphernalia (e.g. bong, pipe, hookah)

 • Beer pong tables, funnels and tubing, common source containers (e.g. kegs), and other alcohol paraphernalia